taisiat/bouncy-bee/README.md

 #### Cannon Shoot Mechanic

-The game begins with the bee at the beehive, and the player must set a direction and launch speed - like a cannon shooter.
-Direction adjusts based on keyboard inputs, and speed slides on its own and is 'locked in' based on player's timing of launch:
+The game begins with the bee at the beehive, and the player must set a direction and launch speed - like in cannon shooters.
+Direction adjusts based on the player's keyboard inputs, and speed slides on its own and is 'locked in' based on player's timing of bee launch:

 ![Cannon shoot stage](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNTJlZDgzMzI2NDI5M2Q0NjNhYjFkNzU3NjU2NzJmMmMzN2M0MzEyNCZjdD1n/3nDtoaJTZLZpb1yEHR/giphy.gif)